Welcome to the Dial House

 Please note that our restaurant is open from Wednesday to Saturday but does also close on other dates.
 Please check availability online below or book your table direct on 01451 822 244.

-PLEASE NOTE THAT OUR RESTAURANT IS CLOSED THE WEEK COMMENCING 6TH JUNE
+PLEASE NOTE THAT OUR RESTAURANT IS CLOSED THE WEEKS COMMENCING 8th and 15th AUGUST.

 News & Offers